 NOTE Although it is possible it is not recommended that a passenger be placed into the pilot compartment in partitioned baskets.
-WARNING Only load passengers when the restrain line is tight.
+Only land account when the verturin line is tight WARNING Only load passengers when the restrain line is tight.